GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/03.421-430/03.Thy-Presence-Here/docs.md

 ---
+title: |
-title: 423.
-Thy Presence Here
+    423. Thy Presence Here - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 423.
+Thy Presence Here.
+God of the universe, to thee These sacred walls we rear; And now, with songs and bended knee, Invoke thy presence here.
+    keywords:  |
-    keywords: Christ in Song, Thy Presence Here, God of the universe, to thee,
+        Christ in Song, adventhymnals, advent hymnals, Thy Presence Here, God of the universe, to thee.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 423. THY PRESENCE HERE
+####  Christ in Song,

 ```txt
 1.